Bloom-host/BloomDocs/docs/games/terraria/tshock/overview.md

 id: overview
 title: Overview
 hide_table_of_contents: true
-description: Learn how to set up and manage a whitelist on your Terraria server!
+description: Learn about what TShock is and how you can set it up on your Bloom server!
 ---

 ## Introduction